slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'I won’t be less just because you cannot be more'*

 <!--
+Again, something I once wrote on the subject of a good partnership was “Shared values and complementary skills.”
+So I think it’s very important to share values, but I also think it’s important to not be the same person, a copy of yourself.
+If it’s a copy of yourself, you don’t need it.

 14. Earn respect before demanding it.
 Do not enforce respect, but try and create it.
 Those who insist on the dignity of their office, show they have not deserved it, and that it is too much for them.
 If you wish to be valued, be valued for your talents, not for anything adventitious.
 Even kings prefer to be honoured for their personal qualifications rather than for their station. -- Balthasar Gracian

 first we judge trust, before strength.